OTechU/QuantumComputing/QDocker/QSafe Experiments/cert-generation/README.md

 # Generating Trusted Certs to Run Experiments

+# Warning
+Do not use the certs and keys provided in this repo.
+They exposed on the internet, and are examples for debugging purposes only.

 ## Certificate Authority

 1. Navigate to `.\CA` in cmd, and simply run ca0generation.bat to generate a sample CA certificate that can be used to sign SSL certs.